fermmm/EasierUI/README.md

 # EasierUI

-This is a Unity 3D asset meant to simplify the UI development.
+This is a Unity3D asset meant to simplify the UI development by providing more position and size values like in CSS where you have for example: 100px, 100vw, 100cqi, etc.
 Currently is not maintained but it should work, PRs are welcome.

 This tool is very visual so it's better to learn what it does with a video: